yuvaldori/gigaspaces-wiki-jekyll/xap102/scala-exemplary-project.markdown

 }
 {%endhighlight%}

-The other class (`Data`) has been rewritten to Scala.
-However, its behavior has not been modified (apart from a adding new field needed by the `verifier` module):
+The other class (`Data`) has been rewritten in Scala.
+However, its behavior has not been modified (apart from adding a new field needed by the `verifier` module):

 {% highlight scala %}
 case class Data (